lijiawei20161002/inference-verification/README.md

   enough to flip 0.88% of tokens (above).
 That is a lower bound on the cross-machine case, and it is not yet expressed as a `d′` the detection numbers can be compared against.
+- **The clock channel is measured on research stacks, and the wire is swept rather than measured.** The clock grid runs HF eager and HF + CUDA graphs on one H100 PCIe; a production stack (vLLM, TensorRT-LLM) would lower the additive stack constant and might move the KV term back toward bandwidth-bound, restoring `kv_fp8` detectability.
+Auditor-side wire jitter is swept (a pessimistic 50 ms), not measured against a public endpoint, and no provider here pads or shapes traffic against the slope test.

 See **[`NEXT_EXPERIMENTS.md`](planning/NEXT_EXPERIMENTS.md)** for what to run about them.

 ## Further reading

 - **[`paper/paper.pdf`](paper/paper.pdf)** — the full write-up.
+  **[`paper/mats_poster.pdf`](paper/mats_poster.pdf)** is the one-page version: token verifier vs. clock verifier, side by side.
 - **[docs/GAME.md](docs/GAME.md)** — the game formalized: players, win conditions,
   the exact per-token → batch → decide pipeline.
+- **[docs/CLOCK_MEASURED.md](docs/CLOCK_MEASURED.md)** — the clock channel, measured:
+  the stack constant, the surviving differential verifier, what's still unmeasured.
+- **[docs/CLOCK_ALGORITHMS.md](docs/CLOCK_ALGORITHMS.md)** — the same premise read at
+  prefill and intra-stream, plus the low-quantile estimator and probe-schedule results.
 - **[docs/TRIAGE_AND_AUDIT_COST.md](docs/TRIAGE_AND_AUDIT_COST.md)** — the audit-cost
   study and the ratio artifact, including the retractions.
 - **[docs/ACCEPTANCE_RATE_FINGERPRINT.md](docs/ACCEPTANCE_RATE_FINGERPRINT.md)**,
   **[docs/SPEC_DECODING_AND_PROXY_DETECTION.md](docs/SPEC_DECODING_AND_PROXY_DETECTION.md)**
   — the proxy tier's theory and its boundary.

+None of this is a treaty regime — but it prices one.
+A clause naming a specific detector cannot be enforced; a clause naming a pool size, a false-alarm rate and a probe pair can be.
+That is the sense in which an inference bill is the easy case: it is the instance of "verify a claimed computation on hardware you cannot enter" where a wrong answer costs a refund rather than a violated treaty, which is exactly why it is where to learn what the two observables can and cannot prove.

 Methodology follows *DiFR: Inference Verification Despite Nondeterminism* (Karvonen et al., 2025); the testbed design follows the model-organism pattern of